-[This is the version of this document from 27 June 2008.]
+[This is the version of this document as it was at 31 December 2000 to 26 June 2008.]

 [Note: The version of the Act as at 31 December 2023 was revised and consolidated by the Law Reform Commission of Uganda.
-All subsequent amendments have been researched and applied by Laws.
-Africa for ULII.]
+All subsequent amendments have been researched and applied by Laws.Africa for ULII.]